More snow in Seattle means more cancellations and delays at Sea-Tac

 Thursday’s cancellations brought more frustration for many travelers who had already been hit by cancellations that were starting to surge even before Christmas.

-Randi Evans, a Seattle native now living near Oakland, California, has been stuck in Seattle since Sunday, when the Alaska Air flight she, her husband and three children had booked was canceled.
+Randi Evans, a Seattle native now living near Oakland, California, has been stuck in Seattle with her husband and three children since Sunday, when their Alaska Air flight was canceled.
 After hours of waiting and another cancellation, the couple managed to rebook a flight — for Thursday — but “don’t feel optimistic,” Evans said.
 “It just seems like such a mess.”

 The mess is likely to persist.
 More snow was falling around Seattle early Thursday, with 1 to 3 inches expected in much of Western Washington.
 So far, another 77 flights into or out of Sea-Tac on Friday have been canceled, according to FlightAware.